-Before the nurse, the principal or his/ her designee will assist a student with medication, the student must submit a dated request to the school office signed by his/her parent/legal guardclaim any unused medications within one week of the termination of treatment or within one week of the last day of school.
+- Before the nurse, the principal or his/ her designee will assist a student with medication, the student must submit a dated request to the school office signed by his/her parent/legal guardian to include - child's name, - physician's name, - name of the medication, - time to be administered, - dosage, - possible side effects and - termination date for assisting students with medication. - The student must bring a request slip for each new or different medication. - One permission slip per year will suffice for medications that - will be given on a long-term basis $\underline{\mathbf{or}}$ - must be administered in case of exposure to allergens (for example, adrenalin for bee stings). - The school district retains the discretion to reject a request for assisting a student with medication.

-- physician's name,

-- name of the medication,

-- time to be administered,

-- dosage,

-- possible side effects and

-- termination date for assisting students with medication.

-- The student must bring a request slip

-- for each new or different medication. • One permission slip per year will

-- suffice for medications that - will be given on a long-term basis

-- or